This story contains affiliate links.

 Ladies and Gentlemen, there is no such thing as sweet tea in the south!
 Shocker!
 That is because it is all sweet.
 If you ask for tea, you will get sweet tea.
 There is no need to distinguish between sweet and unsweetened tea.

 Knowing how to make sweet tea is as natural to me as pickin’ daisies.
 It is a staple in my house.
 If I run out of tea, everything must stop, and I have to make a new batch.

 The misconception that many people have about sweet tea is that it isn’t versatile.
 Hogwash!
 Sweet tea is as versatile as wrangler blue jeans.
-Before we jump too far ahead, let’s start with the basics.
-June 10th is national Iced Tea day, so to celebrate, here is my personal recipe for Southern Sweet Tea.
+Today I will share with you my personal recipe for Southern Sweet Tea.

 (Author’s Note: I make mine in gallon pitchers, so please adjust accordingly)

 - 5-8 family-sized tea bags, for authenticity use Luzianne, but Lipton tea is a close second

 - 1 1/2 to 2 cups of sugar

 - Pinch to 1/4 teaspoon of baking soda*

 - In the pitcher, place tea bags and add hot water.
 Allow it to sit for 15-20 minutes (The tea may taste bitter if you let it sit any longer).